kvalge/telecom-flask/README.md

+# Customer Data Analytics App

-# Analysis of the customer data of a fictional telecommunications company
+## Analysis of the customer data of a fictional telecommunications company
 Data source: IBM

 Data include info about customers' socio-demographic characteristics, characteristics describing the purchased services, monthly and total charges, and whether the customer has or has not terminated the contract within the last month.